 - ¼ tsp ground clove

 Store these in airtight jars and label clearly.
-Experiment by adjusting ratios to match your personal heat tolerance!
+Adjust ratios to match your heat tolerance!

 Storage Tips: Keeping Your Spicy Dry Seasonings Fresh Longer

-Spices don’t technically expire, but they do lose potency over time.
-To preserve the heat and flavor of your spicy dry seasonings, follow these storage best practices:
+Spices don't expire, but they lose potency.
+Preserve heat and flavor with these best practices:

-- Air-tight containers: Use glass jars with tight lids instead of the original packaging.
+- Air-tight containers: Use glass jars with tight lids instead of original packaging.

-- Cool, dark places: Keep away from sunlight and heat sources like the stove.
+- Cool, dark places: Keep away from sunlight and heat sources like stoves.

 - Date your spices: Label containers with purchase dates.
 Most dry spices last 2-3 years.